 Clothes and shoes that are worn out, hopelessly stained, broken, or in some other state of calamity go into this bin.
 Work quickly to ease the pain.
 Empty this bin often to keep the process moving.

-Divide the Keep bin by season, type and use.
+Divide and sort the Keep Bin’s contents by season, type, and use.
 If possible, store out-of-season items in another place in your home.
 Next, separate your work or professional clothes from your casual attire.
 Now divide each pile into common-wear and infrequent-wear, arranging them so the items you wear most often are the handiest.